szahanov/FizzBuzz/README.md

 # Predicting image types using three different classification/regression algorithms #

-This work is inspired by the idea of a [FizzBuzz program](https://imranontech.com/2007/01/24/using-fizzbuzz-to-find-developers-who-grok-coding/) used to find hirable developers, I was wondering what the data science equivalent of a Fizz Buzz program would be and did this.
+This work is inspired by the idea of a [FizzBuzz program](https://imranontech.com/2007/01/24/using-fizzbuzz-to-find-developers-who-grok-coding/) used to find hirable developers, I was wondering what the data science equivalent of a FizzBuzz program would be and did this.

 Data is taken from here: https://archive.ics.uci.edu/ml/datasets/Image+Segmentation
 That has data for images that fall into 7 categories: brickface, sky, foliage, cement, window, path, and grass